Off-grid solar systems are completely independent of the power grid. You can also refer to them as independent solar power or stand-alone solar power.

 - what size wire you will need

-Once you’ve gone through these 6 steps, you’ll be off and running to designing your own DIY off-grid solar system.
+Once you’ve gone through these 6 steps, you’ll be off and running to design your own DIY off-grid solar system.

 Experience the benefits of solar-powered systems that solve all your energy problems.